 Why We Like the Range Rover

-The 375-horsepower 5-liter V8 is paired with a new eight-speed transmission, a setup that brings the Range Rover to 60 mph in 6.5 seconds and returns 20 mpg on the highway.
+The 375-horsepower 5-liter V8 is paired with an eight-speed transmission; a setup that brings the Range Rover to 60 mph in 6.5 seconds and returns 20 mpg on the highway.
 All models feature full-time four-wheel drive with low range and Land Rover's Terrain Response system, which optimizes the SUV's traction for each of five driver-selected conditions.
 The Range Rover can pull up to 7,700 pounds and handle 72 cubic feet of cargo.

 The old English craftsmanship of the Range Rover is something special in the market, which is why it's always been a favorite of the connoisseur class.
 Those folks might not care that the Mercedes can handle more passengers and cargo, but the majority of full-size SUV buyers will.